HageMaster3108/ghostty-web/README.md

 - WASM-compiled parser from Ghostty—the same code that runs the native app
 - Zero runtime dependencies, ~400KB WASM bundle

+Originally created for [Mux](https://github.com/coder/mux) (a desktop app for isolated, parallel agentic development), but designed to be used anywhere.

 ## Try It

 ```bash